Blue sky, green hills, and rocky viewpoint on Koh Tao Thailand

 I came to Koh Tao for a month, at most, to help my brother Curtis with his project, but not to linger.

 It took me more than a week to adjust to the heat (and the cold) and to figure out the right dose of electrolytes to stop feeling ill.
-For days, I was stuck in bed with little energy, proud if I could keep down more than a banana.
+For days, I was stuck in bed with little energy, proud to just keep down a banana.

 One of the actual bananas I ate